Submitting Websites to Search Engines and Directories

-Actually you don't need to submit your website to the major search engines as they can find you if you have just one link on another website that is crawled regularly.
-However you may want to
+Actually you don't need to submit your website to the major search engines as they can find you if you have just one link to your website on another site that is crawled regularly.
+Following are several options for getting your websites listed in search engines and directories and submission tactics you should avoid.

 Paid Inclusion on Search Engines

-Several of the major search engines and directories require paid inclusion when submitting websites (Yahoo Directory, MSN business directory, etc.) and this often costs from $50 to $299 per website per year.
-Other search engines are charging the fee for business sites only, or give you an option for a paid listing, which is faster, or a free listing which takes longer and isn't guaranteed.
+Some search engines require paid inclusion when submitting your website.
+Others charge a fee for business sites only, or give you an option for a paid listing, which is faster, or a free listing which takes longer and isn't guaranteed.
 Sometimes paying for inclusion doesn't result in any better results than not paying.
-Google has a free submission service but your site won't rank well in Google without a lot of backlinks (links coming into your site), so again paying for a PayPerClick service may be needed until you gather enough links.
-Some search engines won't even guarantee you a listing, even with a paid submission, like Yahoo Directory, so read the fine print.
+You can submit your site to Google for free so paying someone else to do this for you is a waste of money.
+Some search engines won't even guarantee you a listing, even with a paid submission, so read the fine print.

 Submitting Websites to Thousands of Search Engines